What is astigmatism?

 One of the more exciting treatment options in the astigmatism world is a therapy known as orthokeratology (aka ortho-k).
 Patients who use ortho-k must wear specially crafted gas-permeable lenses every night and remove these contacts in the morning.

-Since ortho-k is a relatively new treatment, however, there’s still a great deal doctors don’t know about how long the effects of this therapy last.
-As always, it’s best to ask a certified optometrist whether ortho-k is a good option for your condition.
+Ortho-k is one of the biggest innovations in the contact lens market during the last decade, however, there’s still a great deal doctors don’t know about how long the effects of this therapy last.
+As always, it’s best to ask a certified Optometrist whether ortho-k is a good option for your condition.

 - Laser Eye Surgery